her/bsd/README.md

 `# cat /dev/sndstat` - prints the status of the sound card and which driver was selected for the sound card after loading the `snd_driver_load="YES"` metadriver in `/boot/loader.conf`

+`cat filename > /dev/dsp` - produce noise and test sound card by sending data to `/dev/dsp`, where `filename` can be any file type.

 ### Commands

 `wheel` - allows user to invoke `su` and become root. enable with `pw usermod